-Patient Support Service And Palliative Care
+Patient Support Service and Palliative Care

 “A service dedicated to helping clinicians care for patients with cancer and blood disorders, reduce the severity of their patients’ symptoms, and improve their quality of life.”

-Supportive Care Service
+Oncology Supportive Care Service

 Supportive Care is patient-centered and family-centered care for individuals living with serious illness.
 It can be provided at any stage in a serious or chronic illness.
 The goal is to prevent and relieve suffering and to support the best possible quality of life for patients and their families.
 It is meant to supplement, not replace, the treatment plan decided on by the physician and patient that could include chemotherapy, radiation, or surgery.
 It is complementary to the patient’s treatment goals.